 On the other hand, most people want the elements of their bedroom to be soft and serene.
 For this, you should choose vinyl flooring printed in gentle, subdued colors; earth tones, grays, tans, and off whites.
 Soft blues and even certain forest green colors are also popular flooring choices in the bedroom.
 In some cases, you may also want to simulate the look of rustic stone or soft fuzzy grass beneath your feet.

 One thing to remember about bedroom vinyl flooring is that even if the floor likes like stone or wood, that illusion will vanish as soon as you step foot on it.
-Vinyl has a very distinct feel, and even in its textured and grouted form it will not be able to simulate the tactile experience of those other flooring materials.
+Vinyl has a very distinct feel, and even in its textured and grouted form, it will not be able to simulate the tactile experience of those other flooring materials.

 Vinyl Bedroom Flooring Comfort

 Warmth: The fact that vinyl flooring feels different than other natural materials is in some ways a good thing.
-On a cold day floors made from ceramic and natural stone will feel very chilly to the touch of a bare foot.
+On a cold day floors made from ceramic and, natural stone will feel very chilly to the touch of a barefoot.
 Meanwhile, vinyl flooring can achieve that same look, while also maintaining a relatively warm and comfortable temperature.

 Soft: Vinyl flooring is also a relatively soft material.
 Unlike natural hardwood and hard tile flooring vinyl will actually yield slightly beneath your touch.
 This effect can be increased by purchasing padded back tiles that are manufactured with a foam or cork layer beneath the surface.
-However the more yielding the material, the more likely it is to suffer from puncture damage due to high heals and heavy furniture legs.
+However, the more yielding the material, the more likely it is to suffer from puncture damage due to high heels and heavy furniture legs.

 Vinyl flooring is not a very earth-friendly bedroom floor surface covering.
 It is manufactured using non-renewable petroleum resources, and at the end of its life, it is rarely recycled.
 It is also nonbiodegradable which means that when it is done being used as a floor, the material often ends up taking up space in a landfill.